mjoshd/Hass.io_on_Ubuntu_Server_18.04/README.md

 ## Important Note

-If you are going to use either of the DNS Ad-blocking addons (AdGuard Home/Pi-hole) follow these steps in order:
+If you are going to use either of the DNS Ad-blocking addons (AdGuard Home/Pi-hole) then it is important to follow these steps in their given order; if you will not be using any DNS Ad-blocking addons then this section can be skipped:

 * Install the desired ad-blocking addon and notice that after starting it there are errors related to 'address/port is already in use' in the logs.
 This is because Ubuntu has it's own DNS service running on port 53.